 3.10.7 Start fragment

-The last fragment defines end of a message, thus message length is not needed in the start fragment Message for the given session.

-Note: Transfers that are not short messages, use these fragment messages described in § 3.10.7, § 3.10.8 and § 3.10.9.
-There is always sent a start fragment.
+Data transfers which are not short data messages, use start, continuation and end fragment messages as described in § 3.10.7, § 3.10.8 and § 3.10.9.
+A start fragment is always sent in a VDE-SAT data session.
 Several cases apply:

 a) In case the complete payload of a session transfer fits into the start fragment, only a start fragment is sent.